JuliaDataScience/JuliaDataScience/contents/why_julia.md

 When you see code for an algorithm or for a mathematical equation, you see almost the same notation and idioms.
 We call this feature **"One-To-One Code and Math Relation"** which is a powerful feature.

-We think that the "Two-Language problem" and the "One-To-One Code and Math Relation" are best described by one of the creators of Julia, Alan Edelman, in a TEDx Talk [@tedxtalksProgrammingLanguageHeal2020]
+We think that the "Two-Language problem" and the "One-To-One Code and Math Relation" are best described by one of the creators of Julia, Alan Edelman, in a [TEDx Talk](https://youtu.be/qGW0GT1rCvs) [@tedxtalksProgrammingLanguageHeal2020].

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/qGW0GT1rCvs' frameborder='0' allowfullscreen></iframe></div>